 - feeling sick

-- chest pain
+- chest pain or tightness

-- feeling short of breath
+- shortness of breath

 - feeling dizzy

-- feeling detached from reality.
+- feeling detached from reality

-In some instances the cause is unknown and the panic attacks appear from nowhere.
-If this is the case for you, you may find hypnotherapy particularly useful.
-Hypnotherapy can help you uncover deep-seated concerns that may be subconsciously causing your panic attacks.
+There are cases when the cause is entirely unknown and the panic attacks have started suddenly.
+If this is the case, you may benefit from hypnotherapy.
+Hypnosis for panic attacks and anxiety can help you uncover deep-seated concerns that may be subconsciously causing your anxiety.